well-in-that-case/ovtable/README.md

 ```
 - Results:
   - ~80ms for 100,000 keys.
+  - ~18ms for 100,000 keys using optional optimizations.

 These benchmarks were performed on an AMD-FX6300 @ 4.1GHz, using 800Mhz dual-channel DDR3 memory.
 You may see *much* better results on modern hardware.